Benard18/Deployment_to_heroku_laravel/README.md

 # Final Remarks

-This process is really confusing but I hope will help in your endevours.
+This process is really confusing but I hope it will help in your endevours.

 Remember heroku does not offer support for media files in the free tier subscription so find some where else to store those e.g UploadCare(I am making a [documentation](https://github.com/Benard18/Laravel-CloudShare-Intergration) based on this).